truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 ### A. "Giving" Consent

-The first idea we must refute is "consent formalism".
-This is the idea that consent has a "form", for example the form of "a signature, in blue or black ink, on a document prepared by lawyers and then printed out on 8.5 by 11-inch paper".
+One theory of consent, claims that consent has a "form".
+For example, this form might be as follows: "a signature, in blue or black ink, on a document prepared by lawyers and then printed out on 8.5 by 11-inch paper".

 <!--
 Supposedly, once the consent is instantiated in a "form", this form can be traded physically.
 I can hand over a written debt contract to you, in exchange for a $20 bill.
 This represents my consenting to borrow twenty dollars US.
 And supposedly, trading a "consent token" for a "dead president portrait" is no different from trading beads for corn..
 -->

 But consent cannot be like this.
-Already, we have run aground at least twice:
+Already, there are two fundamental problems:

 1. The written signature could have been forged, in which case it would not represent consent at all.
 2. Courts (in the US) treat *verbal* contracts to be legally binding, even though these do not exist in physical "form" anywhere.